MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver-content.md

 **Application Gateway.** Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.
 Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP), and they route traffic based on the source IP address and port, to a destination IP address and port.
 Application Gateway can make routing decisions based on additional attributes of an HTTP request, such as URI path or host headers.
 This type of routing is known as application layer (OSI layer 7) load balancing.

 **Availability sets.** VMs for all pools and clusters (Web Dispatcher, SAP application servers, Central Services, and databases) are grouped into separate [availability sets](/azure/virtual-machines/windows/tutorial-availability-sets).
 At least two virtual machines are provisioned per role.
 Availability sets increase the availability of the applications and VMs.
 They do so through management of host system faults or maintenance events by distributing role instances onto multiple hosts.
-An alternative is to use [Availability Zones](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones) to improve workload availability, as described later in this article.
+An alternative is to use [availability zones](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones) to improve workload availability, as described later in this article.

 **Zone-redundant gateway.** Azure ExpressRoute or VPN gateways can be deployed across zones to guard against zone failures.
 See [Zone-redundant virtual network gateways](/azure/vpn-gateway/about-zone-redundant-vnet-gateways) to understand the differences between a zonal deployment and a zone-redundant deployment.
 It's worth mentioning here that the IP addresses used need to be of Standard SKU for a zone deployment of the gateways.